 Summary

 TCP/IP is a protocol suite, which is used during data transmission over the network.
-TCP/IP developed by DoD.
-It has 4 different layers.
-On the other hand, OSI is a reference model, which have 7 different layers.
+TCP/IP was developed by DoD and has 4 different layers.
+On the other hand, OSI is a reference model, which has 7 different layers.
 OSI helps us to understand the data flow between different protocols.

 I get that TCP/IP came before the OSI model but it seems the way I understand it (correct me if i’m wrong) is that the OSI model is the full model with all 7 layers and the TCP/IP model is basically only concerned with layers 3 and 4 of the OSI model.
 What role does TCP/IP do in the other layers that isn’t done by OSI?